 Traditional dish with extra virgin olive oil from the Sierra de Segura, Andalusia

-Ajoatao is a traditional dish from Jaén , originating in the mountainous Sierra de Segura region.
-This is one of those authentic Spanish recipes where olive oil plays a starring role.
-Ajoatao —also called Ajo atao (the "j" is pronounced "g")—is a creamy purée of potato, garlic, egg yolk, and extra virgin olive oil , emulsified to perfection.
+Ajoatao is a traditional dish from Jaén, originating from the mountainous region Sierra de Segura.
+This is one of those authentic Spanish recipes where olive oil plays the leading role.
+Ajoatao – also called Ajo atao (the "j" is pronounced like "h") – is a creamy puree of potato, garlic, egg yolk and extra virgin olive oil, emulsified to perfection.

-This recipe reminds me of my grandmother's cooking skills.
-Whenever we were on vacation in Spain, she'd prepare lunch early in the morning, always consisting of a hot dish.
+This recipe reminds me of my grandmother's cooking, who, whenever we were on holiday in Spain, would prepare lunch early in the morning, which always consisted of a hot dish.

 You can serve it as a side dish with grilled meat, such as lamb and Rabo de Toro from the Sierra de Segura , or as a delicious spread on toasted bread as a tapa.

-In the mountain cuisine of Jaén, there are many variations of what's known as "Ajos."
-The word refers not only to garlic, but also to the pounding or mashing of ingredients in a mortar.
-This version is called "atao" because the mash is "bound" by hand into a soft emulsion.
+In the mountain cuisine of Jaén, there are many variations of so-called "Ajos".
+The word refers not only to garlic, but to the crushing or mashing of ingredients in a mortar.
+This version is called "atao", because the puree is "bound" by hand into a smooth emulsion.

-Below, you'll find step-by-step instructions for making the classic version – a simple yet flavorful Spanish recipe that showcases the pure flavors of Andalusia from the heart of the Sierra de Segura.
-We enjoyed this with Rabo de Torro.
+Below you can read step-by-step instructions on how to make the classic version – a simple but flavorful Spanish recipe that showcases the pure tastes of Andalusia, from the heart of the Sierra de Segura.
+We ate this with Rabo de Toro.

 Ingredients